Compensation For Truck Accident Victims

 - Truckers are required to maintain logbooks to ensure they don’t violate the hours of service rules.

-- Trucking companies are required to hire qualified drivers and must properly maintain their vehicle.
+- Trucking companies are required to hire qualified drivers and must properly maintain their vehicles.

 - Logging trucks cannot operate after dark and must contain flags, lights or reflectors on the back of their loads.